close

 /**

-* `srcset` and `sizes` are attributes of `<img>` tag.
-Please refer to https://mdn.io/srcset for the usage.
+* `srcset` and `sizes` are `<img>` attributes.
+See https://mdn.io/srcset for usage.

 **/